The stages of Alzheimer's — what each one actually looks like day to day

 During middle stage, you need to have your parent on a healthcare proxy arrangement if you haven't already.
 You need to think about what kind of care is sustainable.
 Can you do this at home?
 Do you need outside caregiving help?
 Should your parent move to assisted living?
 A memory care facility?
 These are hard decisions, and the earlier you start thinking about them, the easier they are to make.

 During middle stage, you need support.
 A support group, a therapist, a trusted friend, family members who can help shoulder the load.
-Because middle stage is long, and you cannot do it alone and remain functional.
-The people who try to do it alone often have their own health crisis.
-Don't be one of those people.
+The Alzheimer's Association reports that over 11 million Americans provide unpaid care for people with Alzheimer's or other dementias, contributing more than 18 billion hours annually.
+Middle stage is long, and you cannot do it alone and remain functional.
+Caregivers who try to handle everything solo are at significantly higher risk for their own health crises.
+Get help before you hit that wall.

 The Late Stage